sc-miracle/miracle-v0.0.1/README.md

 ## ✨ Key Features
 For MIRACLE:
 *    **Boosted Efficiency with Continual Integration**: Incrementally add new data batches to an existing model, which eliminates the need for complete retraining and significantly reduces computational requirements.
+*    **Dynamic Feature Space Adaptation**: Seamlessly incorporate new data containing novel features (e.g., new genes or proteins not present in the original dataset).
+The model dynamically expands its feature space, ensuring no information is lost when integrating data from different technologies or antibody panels.
+*    **Intelligent Data Summarization for Rehearsal**: Employs a distribution-preserving sampling strategy (BTS) to compress past data into a small, representative core set.
+This "rehearsal" dataset enables efficient knowledge retention during updates without needing to store all historical data, making the process highly scalable and shareable.

 For base model (MIDAS):
 *    **Multi-Modal Support**: Natively supports RNA, ADT, and ATAC data, and can be easily configured to incorporate additional modalities.